shiki-ta/shiki-ta.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Master student in ShanghaiTech University under the supervision of Prof. Ye Shi, who is an expert in the field of Machine Learning.I get my B.S.
-Degree in China University of Petroleum(East China) under the supervision of Prof. Yunquan Song,who is an expert in the field of Statistics.
+I am a Master student in ShanghaiTech University under the supervision of Prof. Ye Shi, who is an expert in the field of ML&Optimization Application.I get my B.S.
+Degree in China University of Petroleum(East China) under the supervision of Prof. Yunquan Song,who is an expert in the field of High-dimensional Statistics.

 My research interest includes Embodied AI,Reinforcement Learning and Computer Vision.